abdulrahmanKanakri/ball-pool-simulation/README.md

 A project to simulate the movements of a billiard ball, the simulation includes the following:

 - Stick collision with the white ball.
-- Ball collision with each other.
+- Balls collision with each other.
-- Ball collision with the table edges.
+- Balls collision with the table edges.

 ## How to use